I thought I would address something about having weight loss surgery that is not talked about much...

 * See if your local weight loss support group has a clothing exchange if they don't... start one.

 * Shop the discount stores.
-I heart TJ Maxx, Ross, stores like that
+I great big puffy heart TJ Maxx, Ross, stores like that.
+Macy's Clearance racks rock.
+I routinely get $100 jeans for $20.

 * Look in those mailer coupon books or the back of the phone book for jewelry resizing coupons and don't do this till you are at least a year out.
 I went from Size 11 ring finger to 6 1/2.

-Gym Memberships are expensive and lets face it a lot of us won't go.
-Here's a few cheaper ways to get moving...
+Exercise: Gym Memberships are expensive and let's face it a lot of us won't go as much as we should.
+Here's a few free (or almost free) ways to get moving...

-* Go on craiglist or freecycle and put up a notice asking for home gym equipment.
+* Go on local Facebook groups, Craigslist or Freecycle and put up a notice asking for home gym equipment.
 I just got rid of a gazelle machine on freecycle I no longer wanted.

-Feel free to leave ideas you are doing to save $$$.
+Hope these give you a few new ideas and feel free to leave ideas you are doing to save $$$ in the comments.